-Some businesses with a large network use a backhaul model, while smaller organisations and independent coffee shops can receive appropriately sized wheelie bins or caddies and have their waste grounds collected at the same time as their general waste.
+Some businesses with a large network use a backhaul model, while smaller organisations and independent coffee shops can receive appropriately sized wheelie bins or caddies and have their waste grounds collected by their waste management company at the same time as their general waste.

-The type of collection depends on how much waste an organisation generates, its location and available logistics.
+The type of collection depends on the volume of spent grounds your organisation generates, its location and available logistics.
 But we aim for collections to occur within existing waste collection rounds in order to avoid putting additional vehicles on the road.

-Segregated spent grounds are collected and delivered to our factory in Cambridgeshire, where we decontaminate and dry the grounds, renewing them for use in sustainable products to benefit both people and the planet.
+When your segregated spent grounds are collected, they’re then delivered to our facility in Cambridgeshire, where we decontaminate, process and dry the grounds, renewing them for reuse in sustainable products to benefit both people and the planet.

 Where is the service available?

-We currently recycle waste coffee grounds collected from London, Birmingham, Manchester & Brighton.
+We currently recycle spent coffee grounds collected from London, Birmingham, Manchester, Brighton and a few other, smaller locations.
 And we’re seeking to collaborate on sustainable collection models in more locations.

 How can I find out more?